Make Your Own

 OTHER ENVIRONMENTALLY FRIENDLY OPTIONS

-- In Canada, the Ecologo certification program helps consumers to identify cleaning products that are less harmful to the environment.
+- In Canada, the Ecologo certification program helps consumers to identify cleaning products that are less harmful to the environment, companies like the maid service new jersey love our products.
 Look for an Ecologo symbol on the package.
 Check the green cleaners in their list of consumer products.

 - Shop at stores that you know carry earth-friendly products.